 UC Dance is the sister company of Upbeat Community Dance which has been providing community dance classes and projects in Derby for over thirty years.
 UC Dance developed after the fantastic success the group was having at local and national competitions and the group had approximately 30 dancers who wanted to take their dance training more seriously.

-The School has membership with the IDTA, CDMT and ISTD and is an recognised Arts Award Centre providing examination opportunities with these dance associations.
-We hold an annual performance for all of our dancer members to gain experience of dancing on stage and to build confidence and team building skills.
+The School has membership with the IDTA, NATD, CDMT and ISTD and is an recognised Arts Award Centre providing examination opportunities with these dance associations.
+We hold an annual performance for all of our dance members to gain experience of dancing on stage and to build confidence and team building skills.

 We believe that everyone can achieve!

 I have been teaching dance for over thirty years, teaching all theatrical styles as part of the IDTA and NATD.
 I was lucky enough to train in contemporary dance and worked with some of the most prolific choreographers in the world of contemporary dance including Akram Khan, Richard Alston, Lea Anderson, Paul Douglas and Jacob Marley.
 I danced professionally for a number of years and as a freelance artist worked with a variety of organisations including the BBC, East of England Orchestra, The National Trust, Dance 4 and Deda before entering into the teaching profession initially with Upbeat Community Dance and then into secondary education.
 After four years I moved into further education and worked at Burton College developing and managing the dance, acting and music courses.
 After sixteen years I moved to Liverpool to manage a large arts faculty .I have been an examiner for GCSE dance and BTEC Performing Arts.
 I have taught many young people and am proud to say that the dancers I have trained have progressed to top stage schools including Urdang, Performers College, Italia Conti, LIPA, London Contemporary School of Dance, Laban, London Studio Centre, Northern Contemporary and Stella Mann.
-I have also recently become an adjudicator for the British and International Federation of Festivals
+I am also an adjudicator for the British and International Federation of Festivals.

 Sam Walker IDTA, Cert Ed.